jonathankentstevens/build-proto/README.md

 		os.Exit(1)
 	}

-	// Create a gRPC server
-	server := grpc.NewServer()
+	// Create a gRPC server with a logging middleware server := grpc.NewServer()

 	// Register our service implementation with the server